piperchester/trichome/README.md

 `--sensitive=file`: newline-delimited file data that should never be leaked.
 It's assumed that this data is in the application's database (e.g. test data), but is not reported in any response.

-`--random=[true|false]`: when off, try each input to each page systematically.
-When on, choose a random page, then a random input field and test all vectors.
+`--random`: Choose a random page, then a random input field and test all vectors.
+Otherwise Trichome will crawl systematically.
 Default: false.

 `--slow=500`: number of milliseconds considered when a response is considered "slow".
 Default is 500 milliseconds